Honey buns captivate our taste buds with indulgence, sweetness, and allure. But what about our four-legged friends?

 Q: Can dogs eat honey buns as a treat?

-Q: Can dogs eat a small amount of honey bun frosting?
+Q: Can dogs eat a small amount or a small piece of honey bun frosting?